-Should an Employee be absent due to ill health whilst concerns are being addressed under the capability procedure, the matter will be managed in accordance with the Schools Absence and Ill Health policy.
+Should an Employee be absent due to ill health whilst concerns are being addressed under the capability procedure, the matter will be managed in accordance with the Schools Absence and III Health policy.
 The capability process will be resumed on the Employee's return to work.

 The advice of an Occupational Health practitioner will be sought at the earliest opportunity and it is anticipated that the Employee will consent to a referral being made in such circumstances.
 Where consent is declined employment decisions will be made based on the information available to the school.
-Following the receipt of Occupational Health advice consideration will also be given to any measures that can be put in place to further support the Employee during the capability process.